-C. Limited Time To File Claims.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IF YOU OR WE WANT TO ASSERT A DISPUTE (BUT NOT AN EXCLUDED DISPUTE) AGAINST THE OTHER, THEN YOU OR WE MUST COMMENCE IT (BY DELIVERY OF WRITTEN NOTICE AS SET FORTH IN SECTION 16.A) WITHIN ONE (1) YEAR AFTER THE DISPUTE ARISES – OR IT WILL BE FOREVER BARRED.
+11.2.4 Limited Time to File Claims.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IF YOU OR WE WANT TO ASSERT A DISPUTE (BUT NOT AN EXCLUDED DISPUTE) AGAINST THE OTHER, THEN YOU OR WE MUST COMMENCE IT (BY DELIVERY OF WRITTEN NOTICE AS SET FORTH IN SECTION 11.2.1) WITHIN ONE (1) YEAR AFTER THE DISPUTE ARISES – OR IT WILL BE FOREVER BARRED.

-D. Injunctive Relief.
-The foregoing provisions of this Section 16 will not apply to any legal action taken by Netlok to seek an injunction or other equitable relief in connection with, any loss, cost, or damage (or any potential loss, cost, or damage) relating to the Service, any Content, your User-Generated Content and/or Netlok’s intellectual property rights (including such Netlok may claim that may be in dispute), Netlok’s operations, and/or Netlok’s products or services.
+11.2.5 Injunctive Relief.
+The foregoing provisions of this Section 11 will not apply to any legal action taken by Netlok to seek an injunction or other equitable relief in connection with, any loss, cost, or damage (or any potential loss, cost, or damage) relating to this Agreement, the Service, the Professional Services and/or Netlok’s intellectual property rights (including such Netlok may claim that may be in dispute), Netlok’s operations, and/or Netlok’s products or services.

-E. Small Claims Matters Are Excluded From Arbitration Requirement.
-Notwithstanding the foregoing, either of us may bring qualifying claim of Disputes (but not Excluded Disputes) in small claims court, subject to Section 16.G.
+11.2.6 Small Claims Matters Are Excluded from Arbitration Requirement.
+Notwithstanding the foregoing, either of us may bring qualifying claim of Disputes (but not Excluded Disputes) in small claims court, subject to Section 11.2.8.

-F. No Class Action Matters.
+11.2.7 No Class Action Matters.
 Disputes will be arbitrated only on an individual basis and will not be consolidated with any other arbitration or other proceedings that involve any claim or controversy of any other party.
-But if, for any reason, any court with competent jurisdiction or any arbitrator selected pursuant to Section 220.127.116.11 holds that this restriction is unconscionable or unenforceable, then our agreement in Section 16.B to arbitrate will not apply and the Dispute must be brought exclusively in court pursuant to Section 16.G.
+But if, for any reason, any court with competent jurisdiction or any arbitrator selected pursuant to Section 220.127.116.11 holds that this restriction is unconscionable or unenforceable, then our agreement in Section 11.2.2 to arbitrate will not apply and the Dispute must be brought exclusively in court pursuant to Section 11.2.8.